RolandStuder/jeizinen-meteor/index.md

 		<p>{{session "contact.name"}} {{session "contact.phoneNumber"}}</p>
 	</form>

-This will save any input in the form to the session prepended by the id or name of the form (id has priority).
+This will save any input in the form to the session prepended by the name of the form.
 Agains this data is availble across the whole application.

-To prevent autosave add the no-auto-update`-Attribute to the form:
+To prevent autosave add the `no-auto-update`-Attribute to the form:

 	<form name="contact" no-auto-update> ...